seabro917/JND-project/README.md

 <img src = "paper_figs/image_14_first_JND.png" width = "273"/> <img src = "paper_figs/image_14_second_JND.png" width = "273"/> <img src = "paper_figs/image_14_third_JND.png" width = "273"/>

-Please consider citing our paper using the following entry if you find the above information useful to you
+Please consider citing our paper with the following entry if you find the above information useful to you
 ```@article{lin2020featnet,
   title={SUR-FeatNet: Predicting the satisfied user ratio curve for image compression with deep feature learning},
   author={Lin, Hanhe and Hosu, Vlad and Fan, Chunling and Zhang, Yun and Mu, Yuchen and Hamzaoui, Raouf and Saupe, Dietmar},